 Warmer climates globally mean animals and plants can move outside of their usual range.
 Some species that don’t normally live in the tundra have moved farther and farther north and invaded areas of tundra because it’s getting warmer.

 An even bigger problem is that carbon is released when the permafrost melts.
-What’s carbon?
-It’s an element that makes up all living things, including plants.
+Carbon is an element that makes up all living things, including plants.
 The dead plant material stored in permafrost starts to decompose in warmer-than-normal temperatures.
 That carbon turns into a gas and enters the atmosphere.

 Despite all the features that make the tundra seem like an unfriendly place, there is diversity.

 You can find 1,700 kinds of plants, like low shrubs, sedges, reindeer mosses, liverworts, and grasses.
 Four hundred varieties of flowers, such as crustose and foliose lichen, are also found in the arctic and subarctic.
 But compared to other biomes, that’s actually not a lot, making this a low-diversity biome.

 Just as life for humans would be difficult in the tundra, species from the tundra couldn’t live without it or in any other biome.
 They’re adapted to the unique features of the tundra, which makes it important for us to help the biome persist.

 Images via Wikimedia commons.
 Cottongrass image via Axel Kristinsson.

 Melanie Sturm.
 (2014, February 17).
 Plants of the Tundra.
 ASU - Ask A Biologist.
 Retrieved March 27, 2023 from https://askabiologist.asu.edu/plants-tundra